Contact CAOS Conflict Management on 020 3371 7507

 The course leads to the CAOS Conflict Coaching Practitioners Certificate and once trained you will have access to our post-course Support and Training sessions with our Learning Community of CAOS Conflict Coaches.

-Please contact us via the form lower down this page or call us on 020 3371 7507 to register your interest.
+Please contact us via the form lower down this page or call us on 020 3371 7507 to arrange booking of your place on the course.

 Some more testimonials about the course...